StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/share-a-task.md

     {!includes/sharing-rules-case-tasks.md!}

     !!! info "Sharing existing tasks"
         Tasks sharing rules apply only to new tasks.
-Existing tasks will not be shared automatically when updating the rules.
+Existing tasks won't be shared automatically when updating the rules.
         To apply the new rules to existing tasks, follow these steps:
             1. Select **Manage case sharings** again.
             2. Turn off the **Share this case?** toggle for the relevant organization.